MahamudM90/Laptop-Shop/README.md

 ## Laptop-Shop 💻

-> An E-Commerce platform built with the MERN stack & Redux.
+> An E-Commerce Platform built with the MERN stack & Redux.